Concern for the Poor and Social Justice

 At the core of the virtue of solidarity is the pursuit of justice and peace through unity.
 It starts with the belief that we are all created in God’s image.
 At Oakhill, our solidarity focus aims to integrate life, faith and culture so that our students better appreciate the interconnectedness of humanity.
 Our learning framework exposes students to the empowerment, fulfilment, hope, peace and joy that are achieved through a solidarity mindset.

-During our annual Mission Action Week the school community engages in activities that promote inclusion and respect for all persons.
+During our annual Mission Action Week, the school community engages in activities that promote inclusion and respect for all persons.
 Throughout the year our students have various opportunities to serve at local, national and global levels.
-The College provides support for St Vincent de Paul, Caritas Australia and the Lasallian Foundation to meet this commitment to solidarity.
+The College provides support for St Vincent de Paul, Caritas Australia and the Lasallian Mission Services to meet this commitment to solidarity, through the ANZPPNG (Australia, New Zealand, Pakistan, Papua New Guinea) we are twinned with schools in Pakistan and Papua New Guinea.